Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 01.†††††† POLICY STATEMENTS

-01.01† This UPPS defines satisfactory academic progress (SAP) for undergraduate and undergraduate certificate seeking students in determining eligibility under the relevant federal and state financial aid programs.
-This policy applies to all undergraduate and undergraduate certificate students who apply for financial aid regardless of whether a student has previously received financial aid.
+01.01† This policy defines satisfactory academic progress (SAP) for undergraduate students in determining eligibility under the relevant federal and state financial aid programs.
+This policy applies to all undergraduate students who apply for financial aid regardless of whether a student has previously received financial aid.

 01.02† The development and dissemination of this information to students is required by regulations of the Department of Education as specified in 34 CFR 668.34.